 Ellen Gallagher, Untitled, 1995.
 Oil, pencil, and paper, 24 × 24 inches (61 × 61 cm).
 Gift of Ellen Matilda Poss.
 Courtesy the artist. © Ellen Gallagher

-Ellen Gallagher problematizes the history and forms of the representation of African Americans.
-She began her career creating minimal paintings influenced by the work of artists such as Agnes Martin, but distinguished herself by combining nonrepresentational forms with figural elements.
-Drawing on historical abstraction, Gallagher undermines and opens up its narrative limits.
-She has made a number of important works by appropriating images from magazines such as Ebony or Sepia and then erasing, cutting, collaging, and transforming the original material to generate new narratives.
+Gallagher began her career creating minimal paintings influenced by artists such as Agnes Martin, but distinguished herself by combining nonrepresentational forms with figural elements.
+Since the late 1990s, she has pivoted toward a more appropriative methodology, using images from magazines such as Ebony or Jet and then cutting, collaging, and transforming the original material to explore how a history of representation manifests itself in the lived conditions of Blackness in America.

 Untitled is exemplary of Gallagher’s early work.
-Here she has glued standard penmanship paper onto stretched canvas to create an abstract shape, and then drawn and painted over this collaged ground.
-From a distance, the piece resembles a minimalist painting, but a closer look reveals that above the lined paper are clusters of bulging, rolling eyes and, between the sheets of paper, a small set of smiling red lips with white teeth.
-Gallagher has said that the “earliest American abstraction” is the minstrel show, and she repeatedly uses the “disembodied ephemera of minstrelsy,” such as thick Sambo lips and Googly Eyes, both stereotypical tropes of the black figure.
-Untitled reveals the ways that abstraction and minimalism might also be implicated by and embedded within issues of race and racism.
+The artist glued standard penmanship paper on to stretched canvas to create an abstract shape, and then drew and painted over this collaged ground.
+From a distance, the piece resembles a minimalist painting, but a closer look reveals clusters of drawn, stylized eyes and lips informed by racist minstrelsy and blackface physiognomy.
+Gallagher has said that the “earliest American abstraction” is the minstrel show, and has used what she calls the “disembodied ephemera of minstrelsy”—facial or bodily features that are seen and deployed out of context—as potent symbols.
+By questioning what is reducible to symbol and what cannot be hidden from view or mind, Untitled reveals the ways that abstraction and minimalism are implicated by and embedded within issues of race and racism.

 Gift of Ellen Matilda Poss